aiformedresearch/Synthetic_Images_Metrics_Toolkit/README.md

     ```
       - The `--gpus all` flag enables GPU support.
 Specify a GPU if needed, e.g., `--gpus 0`.
       - The `-v` flag is used to mount the local directories to the working directory `Synthetic_Images_Metrics_Toolkit` inside the container.
-      > Note: To exit from the Docker container, type: `exit`.

 Refer to the [Usage](#usage) section for detailed instructions about running the main script.